 - Results of Test of English as a Foreign Language (TOEFL) if a student's first language is not English.
 The minimum acceptable score on the TOEFL is 550 on the paper-based exam, a 213 on the computer-based exam, or an 80 on the internet-based exam for undergraduate study.
-Note: Foreign students who have received their associate degrees from institutions in the United States are exempt from the TOEFL.
+Results of the International English Language Testing System (IELTS) are also accepted.
+The minimum acceptable IELTS score is 6.5.
+Note: Foreign students who have received their associate degrees from institutions in the United States are exempt from the TOEFL and IELTS.

 - Official high school transcripts for students who have completed less than 24 credit hours at the college level.
 If the transcript is not in English, it must include a translation and comprehensive course-by-course evaluation from an approved international transcript evaluation service such as the World Education Services.